How to Set a Dinner Table

 Place the Dinner Plate

-Forks go on the left of the plate, arranged in the order they'll be used from outside to inside.
-Salad fork on the outside (used first), then dinner fork closest to the plate.
-Tines should point up.
+Forks go on the left of the plate, arranged in order of use from outside to inside.

 Position the Glassware